-Traffic Analytics is a cloud-based solution that provides visibility into user and application activity in cloud networks.
-Traffic analytics analyzes Network Watcher network security group (NSG) flow logs to provide insights into traffic flow in your Azure cloud.
+Traffic analytics is a cloud-based solution that provides visibility into user and application activity in your cloud networks.
+Specifically, traffic analytics analyzes Azure Network Watcher network security group (NSG) flow logs to provide insights into traffic flow in your Azure cloud.
 With traffic analytics, you can:

-- Pinpoint network misconfigurations leading to failed connections in your network.
+Pinpoint network misconfigurations that can lead to failed connections in your network.

-Traffic Analytics now supports collecting NSG Flow Logs data at a higher frequency of 10 mins
+Traffic analytics now supports collecting NSG flow logs data at a frequency of every 10 minutes.

 Why traffic analytics?